Human Osteoarchaeology

 Human Osteoarchaeology Special Interest Group represents the interests of professionals who work or have an interest in the area of osteoarchaeology and burial studies.
 We aim to promote standards and good practice for the excavation, treatment, conservation, analysis and curation of human remains and funerary archaeology from the historic environment.

-Osteobites talks
+Human Osteoarchaeology Osteobites online talks

 Throughout 2025, we will be running our Osteobites series of short talks followed by questions and discussion.